sian504/camera_and_curls/README.md

 The About page contains an image of me and gives the user a little insight into my route into photography and how I got into taking photos.
 This text introduces the contact form which consists of 3 text inputs and an email input.
 The name and email address are required to submit the form so that I am able to respond to them.
 I styled this to match the overall feel of the website.

+This satisfies the user story: As a returning user, I want to access the photographer's contact page so I can give feedback and ask about a potential collaboration.

 ### Social links

 ![Social links](assets/images/features-sociallinks.png)

 In the footer, I have added 5 Font Awesome icons linking users to Instagram, Pinterest, YouTube, LinkedIn and GitHub if they wish to view more photos or learn more about me.

+This satisfies the user story: As a returning user, I want to access the photographer's social media links, so I can follow their updates on different platforms and share their work with my network.

 ---